Unable to back up file(s) due to damaged source hard drive (code 1631)

 Solutions

-There are several solutions to this warning.
-First, try to fix your hard disk drive with CHKDSK command.
+• Try to fix your hard disk drive with CHKDSK command.

-Check History to view affected files.
-If these files are located on a network share, exclude them from the backup dataset.
-Edit the backup source to exclude these files.
+• Check History to view affected files.
+If these files are located on a network share, exclude them from the backup plan.

 Fix Hard Disk Drive with CHKDSK Command